Skip to main content

 Your First Invoice — From Customer to Sent

 Now that your account is configured, let's create and send your first invoice.
-This complete walkthrough takes about 15 minutes.
+This complete walkthrough takes about 15 minutes and uses the Guided Wizard — the default invoice creation mode for new users.

 2. Select the customer type: